highshot-rk/highshot-rk/README.md

 Solving problems using a range of technologies and programming languages.
-Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a Full Stack | Blockchain Developer.
+Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a <strong>Full Stack | Blockchain Developer</strong>.
 Always focus on good friendship.

 </p>